How to craft a client-attracting mini-service

 Who is The QuickSell Kit NOT for?

 People on WordPress that are using PCs.
-If your website is NOT on Squarespace and if you don't have an Apple/Mac computer, then I don't recommend this.
+If your website isn't on Squarespace and if you don't have an Apple/Mac computer, then this may not be for you.

 However, you CAN still benefit if you're using WordPress but you do have an Apple computer.
 Everything would apply to you.
 But, when I'm building the page in Squarespace, you would follow along and build your page in Wordpress.